swharden/FftSharp/README.md

 # FftSharp

 **FftSharp is a collection of simple FFT and IFFT methods for .NET.** FftSharp is provided under the permissive [MIT license](LICENSE) so it is suitable for use in commercial products.
-FftSharp has no dependencies and is written for .NET Standard so it can be used in cross-platform .NET Framework and .NET Core applications.
+FftSharp targets .NET Standard and it has no dependencies so it can be easily used in cross-platform .NET Framework and .NET Core applications.

 <div align="center">